New Man Utd boss Ten Hag 'absolutely determined' to finally deliver success for disgruntled fans & makes Aj...

 Understandably, Ajax are disappointed to be bidding a long goodbye to a highly-rated coach.

-Ten Hag has been with them since December 2017, overseeing two title triumphs in the Eredivisive and a couple of KNVB Cup wins.
+Ten Hag has been with them since December 2017, overseeing two title triumphs in the Eredivisie and a couple of KNVB Cup wins.

 He has taken in over 200 games in charge of the Dutch giants, claiming more than 150 victories, and will be fondly remembered by those he is walking away from in Amsterdam.